Addepar/ember-widgets/CONTRIBUTING.md

 using `grunt dist`.

-We believe it's good practice to write Ember code that runs correctly when prototype prototype extensions are disabled.
+We believe it's good practice to write Ember code that runs correctly when prototype extensions are disabled.
 To that end, we've disabled them in the demo app included in this repository.
+Please read
+[the documentation](http://emberjs.com/guides/configuring-ember/disabling-prototype-extensions/#toc_life-without-prototype-extension)
-Please read [the documentation](http://emberjs.com/guides/configuring-ember/disabling-prototype-extensions/#toc_life-without-prototype-extension) about writing compatible Ember code.
+about writing compatible Ember code.